EY to pay $100 mln to settle U.S. charges of staff cheating on accountant exams

 The SEC has ordered EY to retain two independent consultants to help remediate its deficiencies.
 One will review the firm’s policies and procedures relating to ethics and integrity.
 The other will review EY's conduct regarding its disclosure failures, including whether any EY employees contributed to the firm’s failure to correct its misleading submission, the SEC said.

-(Reporting by Katanga Johnson in Washington; Editing by Michelle Price and Matthew Lewis)
+(Reporting by Katanga Johnson in Washington; Editing by Michelle Price, Matthew Lewis and Emelia Sithole-Matarise)

 ((Katanga.Johnson@tr.com; 202-579-4165; Reuters Messaging: @kjspeakstruth))